jeffabailey/obsidian-task-log/README.md

 ## Log File Location

 By default, the log file is created in your vault root directory.
-You can configure:
+You can configure the location by entering a path in the Log Directory setting:

+- **Empty**: Store in vault root (e.g., `task-log.md`)
 - **Relative Path**: Store within your vault (e.g., `logs/task-log.md`)
-- **Absolute Path**: Store outside your vault (e.g., `/Users/username/Documents/task-log.md`)
+- **Absolute Path**: Store outside your vault (e.g., `/Users/username/Documents/logs/task-log.md`)

+The plugin automatically detects whether you've entered a relative or absolute path, so you don't need to specify which type you're using.

 ## Contributing